 Event planners are a special breed of hard-working, hyper-organised adrenaline junkies.
 Consistently named as one of the world’s most stressful jobs, the role of event organiser is uniquely challenging — yet equally rewarding for some.

 Think you were born to be an event planner?
 Check out these must-have event planning skills to see if you’ve got what it takes.

-Event planning skill #1: Attention to detail
+Event management skill #1: Attention to detail

 A well-executed event is never an accident — it’s the compilation of many, many small details that come together to create a polished, flawless experience.

 Event pros are known for their attention to detail, which often manifests itself in comprehensive checklists, to-do lists, and itineraries.
 To crush it in this role, you have to be on top of the little things, giving each one the attention it deserves, from serviette rings to A/V hookups.

 Event planners interact with a wide variety of people on a daily basis, including C-suite executives, donors, brand sponsors, vendors, and, of course, event attendees.
 Strong people skills are key to ensuring that everything runs smoothly and everyone involved understands their role.

 The best event organisers have sharp written and verbal communication skills, conveying information with confidence, clarity, and respect.
 And they’re not only good at communicating their own vision — they’re also great listeners, taking extra care to understand their clients’ wants and needs.

 An event planner’s resourcefulness isn’t limited to duct tape and safety pins (though they do have infinite uses for such things!).
 Successful event organisers are able to think on their feet, stay calm, and make quick decisions when unforeseen challenges arise.